Esri/arcgis-runtime-samples-android/kotlin/display-subtype-feature-layer/README.md

 1. Create a `SubtypeFeatureLayer` from a `ServiceFeatureTable` that defines a subtype, and add it to the `ArcGISMap`.
 2. Get a `SubtypeSublayer` from the subtype feature using its name.
-3. Enable the sublayer's labels and define them with `LabelDefinitions`.
+3. Enable the sublayer's labels and define them with a `LabelDefinitions`.
 4. Set the visibility status using this sublayer's `isVisible` property.
 5. Change the sublayer's symbology with `.renderer`.
 6. Update the sublayer's minimum scale value with `.minScale`.